9182764130/assignment2-kondapalli/AboutMe.md

 ***

 ### quotations
-> The greatest glory in living lies not in never falling, but in rising every time we fall *Nelson Mandela*
+> The greatest glory in living lies not in never falling, but in rising every time we fall *Nelson Mandela*.

 > Spread love everywhere you go.
-Let no one ever come to you without leaving happier *Mother Teresa*
+Let no one ever come to you without leaving happier *Mother Teresa*.